 queue for the tasks.
 Anyone can host a

-A job is a git commit on a particular git branch, containing only the required
+A job is a git commit on a particular git branch, containing the required

-configuration file to run the requested build (like
+configuration files to run the requested builds (like

 The following guide depends on GitHub, but theoretically any git server can be used.

-Clone the newly created repository next to the arrow repository:
+Clone either ursacomputing/crossbow if you are using that, or the newly created repository next to the arrow repository:

 git clone https://github.com/<user>/crossbow crossbow

 Important note: Crossbow only supports GitHub token based authentication.
 Although it overwrites the repository urls provided with ssh protocol, it’s advisable to use the HTTPS repository URLs.